 Progression from the MA to PhD

-Students completing the MA program will graduate with a degree in Educational Psychology with a stream in School/Applied Child Psychology.
+Students completing the MA program will graduate with a degree in School/Applied Child Psychology.
 M.A. graduates who wish to proceed to the Ph.D. must arrange for supervision before applying into the PhD program and submit an application package as outlined in the PhD School/Applied Psychology web page.
 There is no presumption of continuation from one degree to the next.
 Students successfully completing the MA and having arranged a commitment of doctoral advising should expect a fair review of their application.

-However, students can be admitted to a combined MA and PhD degree in the School/Applied Child Psychology.
-It is expected that as long as student performance is satisfactory in the MA, the thesis (or project report) is submitted by August 31 of the second year of their program, and PhD advising has been arranged, they will be admitted to the Ph.D. upon completion of the MA portion of the program.
+Students can be admitted to the PhD degree in the School/Applied Child Psychology upon successful completion of the M.A. degree in School/Applied Child Psychology.
+It is expected that as long as student performance is satisfactory in the MA, the thesis (or project report) is submitted by August 15 of the second year of their program, and PhD advising has been arranged, they will be admitted to the Ph.D. upon completion of the MA program.

 To proceed from the MA to the PhD, MA students should be sure to: